Hamilcar Barca: Operations in North Africa

 Hamilcar obtained permission from the Carthaginian Senate for recruiting and training a new army, with the immediate goal of securing the African domain of Carthage.
 As this was in line with the goal of the "Peace Party" of Hanno the Great, probably no serious opposition was offered.
 Training for the army was obtained in some Numidian forays, then Hamilcar marched the army westwards to the Pillars of Hercules.
 Hasdrubal the Fair commanded the fleet carrying supplies and elephants along the coast, keeping pace with the army.

 Hamilcar, on his own responsibility and without the consent of the Carthaginian government, ferried the army across to Gades to start an expedition into Hispania (236 BC), where he hoped to gain a new empire to compensate Carthage for the loss of Sicily and Sardinia.
 Iberia would also serve as a base for any future conflicts against the Romans which would be independent of political interference from Carthage, and the campaigns would enhance the reputation of Hamilcar Barca.
 Hamilcar's political clout in Carthage may have been enough to stifle any opposition in Carthage against his Iberian venture, or he did face stiff opposition and had used the booty from his Iberian campaigns to buy his way out.
 Whatever the case, Hamilcar enjoyed uninterrupted command in Iberia during his stay there.

 Barcid Spain

 Hamilcar's army either crossed the Straits of Gibraltar into Iberia from West Africa or, having returned to Carthage after the African activities, sailed along the African coast to Gades.
 Hasdrubal the Fair and Hannibal, then a child of nine, accompanied Hamilcar; it is not known who led Hamilcar's supporters in Carthage in the absence of Hamilcar and Hasdrubal.
-Prior to his departure from Carthage, Hamilcar made sacrifices to obtain favorable omens and Hannibal swore never to be a "Friend of Rome" and "Never to show goodwill to the Romans".
+Prior to his departure from Carthage, Hamilcar obtained favorable omens and Hannibal swore never to be a "Friend of Rome" and "Never to show goodwill to the Romans".
 Several modern historians have interpreted this as Hannibal swearing to be a lifelong enemy of Rome bent on revenge, while others hold that this interpretation is a distortion.